 Ultrasound technicians are experts in capturing high-frequency sound waves to create ultrasonic images.
 This technique can be used to create images of the body’s interior structures.

-How to Become a Radiographer
+How to Become a Radiographer?

 Here is a detailed procedure to become a radiographer, are: